Burglary resistance classification

 Resistance classes from 4 to 6 - are associated with experienced and professional burglars, with a strong focus on achieving the assumed goal, which results from greater knowledge about the benefits of a successful attack.
 These projects are usually planned based on knowledge of the construction products to be forced.
 In this case, noise and time are of little importance.
 Typically, high-powered or single-use powered tools are used for the attack, often in organized crime.

-Our offer includes door models that meet the RC2 and RC3 class criteria.
+Our offer includes door models that meet the RC2 class criteria.